-Georgetown University’s Department of Health Systems Administration offers a bachelor of science degree in health care management & policy, a nationally ranked master of science degree in health systems administration (MHSA), and an executive master of science degree in health systems (EMHSA).
+Georgetown University’s Department of Health Systems Administration offers a bachelor of science degree in health care management & policy and a nationally ranked master of science degree in health systems administration (MHSA), which includes an on-campus and an executive track.

-Our undergraduate and MHSA students learn experientially through internships and residencies on Capitol Hill; at think tanks, professional associations, and consulting firms; and within health systems.
-Students in the EMHSA program participate in intensive one-week engagements with local and global health systems and agencies.
+Our undergraduate and graduate students learn experientially through internships on Capitol Hill; at think tanks, professional associations, and consulting firms; and within health systems.
+Executive MHSA students participate in intensive one-week engagements with local and global health systems and agencies.

 Our faculty have worked in a wide range of capacities within the health care field and are actively engaged in research on issues such as veterans’ health, health literacy, health care finance, emergency preparedness, and long-term care finance.
 The department continues to expand its partnerships with organizations and individuals locally, nationally and internationally.